vneshikj/vneshikj/README.md

 ## Hi there👋, I'm Viktor

-I am penultimate Computer Systems Engineering student at the University of Auckland.
-I'm deeply passionate about embedded systems, and find great joy working in teams to bring projects to life.
+I am a penultimate Computer Systems Engineering student at the University of Auckland.
+I'm deeply passionate about embedded systems and find great joy in working in teams to bring projects to life.

-###

 ### My Favourite Tools